nearform/openshift-ansible/reference-architecture/gce-cli/README.md

 ### Setting variables

 Variables can be set to customize the OpenShift infrastructure.
-All available variables can be found in the `config.sh` file.
+All available variables can be found in the `config.sh.example` file.
 In the first part of that file you can find essential variables which need to be modified (like credentials for Red Hat account).
 In the second part of the file all default values are available, which can be optionally tweaked.
+Copy and update the `config.sh.example` file to `config.sh` before executing the `gcloud.sh` script.

 ### Launching the Bash script